dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 The PCB has been designed to be snapped apart into sections (much like a car model building kit).
 In addition to the BOM you will need nylon/plastic stand off/screw kit or something you can wedge in between the pcb layers.

-1. Gently bend the 'TOP' section of the PCB until is snaps off.
+1. Gently bend the 'TOP' section of the PCB until it snaps off.
-2. Gently bend the 'BOTTOM' section of the PCB until is snaps off.
+2. Gently bend the 'BOTTOM' section of the PCB until it snaps off.

-... you should now have 3 PCB parts!
+... you should now have 3 x PCB parts!

 3. Insert 2 x nylon screws through each of screw holes of the 'TOP' PCB.
 4. Insert a nylon nut of 2mm thickness to hold the screw against the 'TOP' PCB (this is used to create a 2mm gap between the 'TOP' PCB and 'BOTTOM' PCB...alternatively can use spare plastic card or something else to create a gap between the 2 x pcb)